Your Red Box is collected weekly.

 - Aluminium foil trays (e.g. take-away trays)

-- Aerosol cans (please make sure they are empty)
+- Aerosol cans (please ensure that they are empty)

 - Plastic carrier bags (e.g. supermarket bags, fruit bags etc.)